Laura Poitras: Government surveillance

-Poitras has been subject to monitoring by the U.S. Government, which she speculates is because of a wire transfer she sent in 2006 to Riyadh al-Adhadh, the Iraqi medical doctor and Sunni political candidate who was the subject of her 2006 documentary My Country, My Country.
+Poitras has been subject to monitoring by the U.S. government, which she speculates is because of a wire transfer she sent in 2006 to Riyadh al-Adhadh, the Iraqi medical doctor and Sunni political candidate who was the subject of her 2006 documentary My Country, My Country.
 After completing My Country, My Country, Poitras claims, "I've been placed on the Department of Homeland Security's (DHS) watch list" and have been notified by airport security "that my 'threat rating' was the highest the Department of Homeland Security assigns".
 She says her work has been hampered by constant harassment by border agents during more than three dozen border crossings into and out of the United States.
 She has been detained for hours and interrogated and agents have seized her computer, cell phone and reporters notes and not returned them for weeks.
 Once she was threatened with being refused entry back into the United States.
 In response to a Glenn Greenwald article on this issue, a group of film directors began a petition to protest against the government's actions towards her.
-In April 2012, Poitras was interviewed about surveillance on Democracy Now! and called elected leaders' behavior "shameful".
+In April 2012, Poitras was interviewed about surveillance on Democracy Now! and called elected leaders' behavior "shameful".More Secrets on Growing State Surveillance: Exclusive Part 2 with NSA Whistleblower, Targeted Hacker, Democracy Now!, video and transcript, April 23, 2012.